dmbarbour/glas/docs/GlasDesign.md

 Large Glas programs are represented by multiple files and folders.
 Each file or folder deterministically computes a value.

-To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which should include a program to process the file's binary.
+To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which defines a program to compile a binary.
 To compute a value for a folder `foo/`, use the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.

+It is permitted to compose file extensions, e.g. `foo.xyz.json` will first pass a binary to `language-json` then pass the resulting structured value as source input to `language-xyz`.
+Similarly, for folder `foo.xyz/` we'd apply `language-xyz` to whatever value is normally computed for the folder.
+Conversely, a file `foo` without an extension is just valued as a binary.

-Language modules have access to limited compile-time effects, including to load values from external modules or packages.
-File extensions are elided.
-For example, loading `module:foo` could refer to a local file `foo.g` or `foo.xyz`, or a local subfolder `foo/`.
-Loading `package:foo` instead searches for folder `foo/` based on a `GLAS_PATH` environment variable.
+The language module can load other modules while compiling.
+Loading `module:foo` can find a local file or subfolder whose name is `foo` after excluding extensions.
+Loading `package:foo` would search for a folder (packages are always folders) based on the `GLAS_PATH` environment variable or other external configuration.

-Ambiguous references, directed dependency cycles, invalid language modules, and processing errors may cause a build to fail.
+A build may fail due to ambiguous names, dependency cycles, bad language modules, etc..

-*Note:* Files and folders whose names start with `.` are hidden from the module system.
-A `.glas/` folder might support tooling, e.g. quotas, profiling, proxy cache.
-But, like annotations, should be semantically neutral.
+*Note:* Files and folders whose names start with `.` are hidden from the Glas module system, but can be useful for quotas, caching, profiling, etc..

 ## Data Model

-Glas data is immutable.
-Basic data is composed of dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.
+Glas data is composed of immutable dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.

 Dictionaries are a set of `symbol:Value` pairs with unique symbols.
 Symbols are short binary strings.
-The empty dictionary `()` frequently serves as a unit value.
-Glas programs may iterate over symbols and test for presence of a symbol, thus flags and optional fields are supported.
+The empty dictionary `()` serves as a unit value.
+Glas programs have full reflective access to dictionaries, e.g. to iterate over symbols or check for presence of a symbol.
+Flags and optional fields can be supported.

 Variant data is encoded by singleton dictionaries.
 For example, a value of `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing `rgb` or `hsl`.
 Symbol `foo` is shorthand for `foo:()`.
 A Boolean value is `type Boolean = true | false`.